 Each sport and athletic event uses muscle groups in a different way.
 We at HM Sports Performance understand that athletes have special needs.
-HM Sports massage is designed to help athletes prepare their bodies for optimal performance and recover after a big event - stimulating circulation of blood and lymph fluids.
+HM Sports massage is designed to help athletes prepare their bodies for optimal performance and recover after a big event by stimulating circulation of blood and lymph fluids.

-Anyone who routinely exercises or does strenuous activities such as running, cycling, hiking, swimming, dancing, tennis and other racquet sports, strength training and aerobics should incorporate massage into their conditioning program.
+Anyone who routinely exercises or engages in strenuous activities such as running, cycling, hiking, swimming, dancing, tennis and other racquet sports, strength training and aerobics should incorporate massage into their conditioning program.
 Massage helps you get into good shape faster with less stiffness and soreness.
 It helps you recover faster from heavy workouts, and relieves conditions which may cause injury.

 Sports Massage is essential for optimum treatment of certain injuries, chronic pain or restricted range of motion and is excellent for helping prevent sports injuries.
-Our technique involves the applying of pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body by using trigger point therapy to break down adhesions (knots in the muscles) and increase range of motion.
+Our technique involves applying pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body by using trigger point therapy to break down adhesions (knots in the muscles) and increase range of motion.

 HM Sports Massage focuses in on the problem area rather than giving you a thorough full body massage -- a tender knee from running, for instance.
 We can help you identify and correct the movement pattern that might be causing your injury in the first place.

 Types of sports massages: